Williamsport Sun-Gazette

-The Williamsport Sun-Gazette is a morning newspaper published seven days a week in Williamsport, Pennsylvania, in Lycoming County.
+The Williamsport Sun-Gazette is published in Williamsport, Pennsylvania, in Lycoming County.
 Its earliest antecedents date to 1801.
 As of January 1, 2016, the daily circulation of the paper was listed as 19,000 daily Monday–Saturday, with a Sunday circulation of 24,000.

 History

 The Williamsport Sun-Gazette was founded in 1801 as the Lycoming Gazette.
 At the time of the newspaper's conception, there were 131 residents in the town of Williamsport, Pennsylvania.
 The newspaper was started in a building in what is now the vicinity of Penn Street and Washington Boulevard.
 The Gazette name has been on the nameplate and masthead of a newspaper in Williamsport continuously since that time.
 The Sun-Gazette is the oldest continuously operating enterprise in the West Branch Valley.

 At over 218 years old, the Sun-Gazette is now the 10th-oldest newspaper in America and the fourth-oldest in Pennsylvania.
 More than 32 other newspapers have operated and closed in the Williamsport area since 1801.

 The Lycoming Gazette was a weekly paper from 1801 until 1867, when it was first published as a daily newspaper.
 The Lycoming Gazette then purchased the West Branch Bulletin, which was founded in 1860, and merged in 1869 to become the Gazette and Bulletin, which was a daily morning newspaper.

 A rival newspaper, the Williamsport Sun, printed for the first time on July 8, 1870, as an afternoon paper.